-During FY 1999 Medicaid investigators closed 81 cases.
 Code of Alabama, 1975, Section 22-6-8, requires that cases of suspected fraud, abuse, and/or misuse of Medicaid benefits be referred to a Medicaid Utilization Review Committee.
 The Committee may recommend that a recipient's eligibility be suspended for one year and until repayment of misspent funds is made.
-Since October 1, 1998 Medicaid benefits have been suspended for 242 recipients.
-At the end of FY 1999, a total of approximately 1,900 recipients are suspended from the Medicaid program for fraud and/or abuse.
-In addition, 23 recipients were referred to local district attorneys for prosecution.
-Ten referrals were adjudicated in FY 1999.

 Through the Quality Control Unit, the Medicaid Agency makes sure eligibility determinations are as accurate as possible.
 In-depth reviews of eligibility determinations are performed on a random sample of Medicaid eligibles.
 If a state's payment error rate exceeds three percent, the Health Care Financing Administration (HCFA) may impose a financial sanction.
-The Agency's most recent error rate was within a comfortable margin below the three- percent maximum for the six-month period from October 1998 to March 1999.
+The Agency's most recent error rate was within a comfortable margin below the three- percent maximum for the six-month period from October 1999 to March 2000.
 Nationally, Alabama has consistently been among those states with the lowest payment error rates.